 Some other key accomplishments:

-- NJFC is on track for the passage of the proposed Organized Retail Crime bill, which benefits and protects both businesses and communities from ongoing, interstate organized retail theft and dangerous resale on the gray market.
+- Passage of the proposed Organized Retail Crime bill, which benefits and protects businesses and communities from ongoing, interstate organized retail theft and resale, is on track.

-- NJFC announced the creation of three new scholarship awards.
-A new $2,500 Bill Sumas Emerging Leader Scholarship is being introduced to honor the longest serving NJFC chair, the late Bill Sumas of Village ShopRite, who lost his battle with cancer last summer.
-And, new member Shamrock Foods is offering two new scholarships at $2,500 each.
-With these additions, the NJFC Scholarship Fund will have 31 scholarship awards that equal $97,500.
+- NJFC announced the creation of three scholarships.
+A new $2,500 Bill Sumas Emerging Leader Scholarship will honor the council’s longest serving chair, the late Bill Sumas of Village ShopRite, who died last summer.
+And new member Shamrock Foods is offering two scholarships at $2,500 each.
+With these additions, the NJFC Scholarship Fund will have 31 awards totaling $97,500.

-- NJFC continued to advance its Leadership Development Program, which educates future leaders who have a passion for working in the food industry, possess an interest in the dynamics and trends of government, have a commitment to the NJFC and demonstrate great potential for advancement.
+- The council continued to advance its Leadership Development Program, which educates future leaders who have a passion for the food industry, possess an interest in the dynamics and trends of government, have a commitment to the NJFC and demonstrate potential for advancement.

-Doherty expressed gratitude for the effort, hard work and engagement of “you, our members, our committee leaders, our executive committee and team of officers.
+Doherty expressed gratitude for the effort, hard work and engagement of “our members, our committee leaders, our executive committee and team of officers.
 It is through this extraordinary collaboration we have risen to the occasion with our significant legislative, regulatory and association efforts on behalf of the membership.”

-As part of meeting, the NJFC welcomed Brian Schaller, the president of Wawa, to deliver remarks and provide the oath of office to the new officer team.
-Schaller has been with Wawa since 2002 and also contributes to the community through board positions with the Wawa Associates In Need Fund, a nonprofit assisting Wawa associates suffering from catastrophic events.
+As part of meeting Jan.
+28, the NJFC welcomed Brian Schaller, the president of Wawa, who provided the oath of office to the new officer team.
+Schaller, who has been with Wawa since 2002, holds a board position with the Wawa Associates In Need Fund, a nonprofit that helps employees suffering from catastrophic events.